fuad-miftah/fuad-miftah/README.md

 ## 🌟 Skills
 - Proficient in MERN stack development.
 - Strong knowledge of .NET Core and C#.
-- Experienced in competitive programming with Pythona.
+- Experienced in competitive programming with Python.
 - Experience in machine learning 🤖.

 ## 📞 Contact Me